Value proposition: what it is, how to write one, and examples

 How often should I update my value proposition?

-Review your value proposition whenever your market changes significantly, for example, when new competitors enter, customer needs shift, or you add new products or services.
-At minimum, revisit it annually.
+Review it whenever your market shifts significantly, for example, when a new competitor enters, customer needs change, or you add new products.
+At minimum, revisit it once a year alongside your business plan to make sure it still reflects what your customers value most.

 Disclaimer